roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Precautions for upgrading CoreDNS.md

       config.conf: |
         apiVersion: kubeproxy.config.k8s.io/v1alpha1
         kind: KubeProxyConfiguration
-        // Other irrelevant fields are not displayed.
+        // Irrelevant fields are not displayed.
         mode: ipvs
         // If the ipvs key does not exist, add the key in this field.
         ipvs: